 - 9. The common guiding principles for effective stakeholder engagement that underpin both the FCPF and UN-REDD Programme include: - a.
-Consultations should be premised on transparency and facilitate access to information.
-In the context of REDD+, information dissemination at all levels and in a culturally appropriate manner, is a pre-requisite to meaningful consultations.
+Consultations should be premised on transparency and facilitate timely access to information.
+In the context of REDD+, timely information dissemination at all levels and in a culturally appropriate manner, is a pre-requisite to meaningful consultations.
 Stakeholders should have prior access to information on the proposed consultation activities.
-Public awareness and information, education and communication campaigns are important vehicles for ensuring that key stakeholders understand the objectives of REDD+ and their role in the process, and can make informed and substantive contributions to the formulation of REDD+ strategies and policies. - b.
+Public awareness and information, education and communication campaigns are important vehicles for ensuring that key stakeholders understand the objectives of REDD+, the related risks and opportunities and their potential role in the process, and can if they decide to do so make informed and substantive contributions to the formulation of REDD+ strategies and policies. - b.
 The consultation process should include a broad range of relevant stakeholders at the national and local levels.
 It is important that participatory structures and mechanisms exist to manage the process.
 For example, national REDD+ committees should include representatives from relevant stakeholder groups, including Indigenous Peoples and civil society (see Annex 1 for more details).
-Beyond the national level, participatory fora need to be established (or existing ones used) at the local level to ensure active engagement of local stakeholders.
-Special emphasis needs to be made when consulting with Indigenous Peoples to recognize their own existing processes, organizations and institutions, e.g., councils of elders, headmen and tribal leaders; Indigenous Peoples should have the right to participate through representatives chosen by themselves in accordance with their own procedures and decision-making institutions.
-It is also important to ensure that consultations are gender sensitive. - c.
-Consultations should start prior to the design phase, and be applied at every stage of the REDD+ process including planning, implementation, monitoring and reporting and with adequate lead time since decision-making among some local communities may take time instrument for building ownership among local populations.
+Beyond the national level, participatory for need to be established (or existing ones used) at the local level to ensure active engagement of local stakeholders.
+Special emphasis needs to be made when consulting with Indigenous Peoples

+The objective of these policies is to prevent and mitigate undue harm to people and their environment in the development process.
+The effectiveness and development impact of projects and programs supported by the Bank has substantially increased as a result of attention to these policies.
+Safeguard policies have often provided a platform for the participation of stakeholders in project design, and have been an important instrument for building ownership among local populations.
 The Safeguard Policies include Environmental Assessment (OP 4.01), Natural Habitats (OP 4.04), Forests (OP 4.36), Pest Management (OP 4.09), Dam Safety (OP 4.37) Physical Cultural Resources (OP 4.11), Involuntary Resettlement (OP 4.12), Indigenous Peoples (OP 4.10), International Waterways (OP 7.50), and Disputed Areas (OP 7.60).
 Detailed information is available at www.worldbank.org/safeguards.